 SpotEx: Short Term Price & Fundamental Forecasts

 With the increase of wind and solar, it is vital to see how renewable energy generation will change at the short end of the curve.
 Get a complete overview of your price area of interest and the potential impact of adjoining power markets.
-Our pan-European short-term model for weather-driven fundamental data, power flows, and prices.
+Our pan-European short-term model for weather-driven fundamental data, power flows, net positions, and prices.

 woman in front of three screens